SECTION 1 - INTRODUCTION

 Approved affiliate websites are intended to provide the affiliates with the tools and means for generating leads, prospecting business, communicating with others, selling products and services, and otherwise advancing your VIMA business.
 You may not sell VIMA services on any other online retail store or ecommerce site, nor may you enlist or knowingly allow a third party (customer) to sell VIMA products on any online retail store or ecommerce site.

-Associates may use their own social networking profiles to advertise and promote their VIMA businesses and the Company products, and direct traffic to their respective Replicated Website or the Company Corporate website.
+Independent business owners may use their own social networking profiles to advertise and promote their VIMA businesses and the Company products, and direct traffic to their respective Replicated Website or the Company Corporate website.
 However, no actual sales of VIMA products, however, may be processed on social networking profiles or groups and no pricing may be shown on an image or in the text of a post.
 Banner ads and images used on these sites must be current and must come from the VIMA approved library.

 E. Banner Advertising